Lumen (unit)

+One lux is one lumen per square metre.

 Explanation

 If a light source emits one candela of luminous intensity uniformly across a solid angle of one steradian, the total luminous flux emitted into that angle is one lumen (1 cd·1 sr = 1 lm).

 Alternatively, an isotropic one-candela light-source emits a total luminous flux of exactly 4π lumens.
 If the source were partly covered by an ideal absorbing hemisphere, that system would radiate half as much luminous flux—only 2π lumens.
 The luminous intensity would still be one candela in those directions that are not obscured.

 The lumen can be thought of casually as a measure of the total amount of visible light in some defined beam or angle, or emitted from some source.
 The number of candelas or lumens from a source also depends on its spectrum, via the nominal response of the human eye as represented in the luminosity function.